mongodb/specifications/source/unified-test-format/unified-test-format.rst

   - ``events``: Required array of documents.
 List of events, which are expected to be observed (in this order) on the corresponding client while executing `operations`_.
-If the array is empty, the test runner MUST assert that no events were observed on the client.
+If the array is empty, the test runner MUST assert that no events were observed on the client (excluding ignored events).

     The structure of each document is defined in `expectedEvent`_.